 Students selected as Dean's Scholars in Arts will be eligible to choose the campus at which they wish to undertake their Bachelor of Arts program.
 The Dean's Scholars Program applies only to the Bachelor of Arts.
 Specialised degrees, double degrees or double awards are not included in the program.

 Participants in this program receive a scholarship which is renewable for each year of the course, subject to satisfactory academic performance.

-The faculty offers students in the dean's scholars in arts the opportunity to plan, in consultation with an adviser, a personalised program to extend the scope and enhance the Bachelor of Arts degree program.
-Refer to the Bachelor of Arts outcomes at http://www.monash.edu.au/pubs/2013handbooks/courses/0002.html.
+The Faculty of Arts offers students in the Dean's scholars program the opportunity to plan, in consultation with an adviser, a personalised program to extend the scope and enhance the Bachelor of Arts degree program.

-This course consists of a compulsory arts major and arts minor, with additional studies chosen from a variety of arts disciplines.
+This course consists of a compulsory arts major and arts minor, with additional studies.

 Students must complete:

 (b.) an arts minor in a different area of study (24 points)

 (c.) a further four arts units (24 points)